 - Medical Expenses

 - Wrongful Death

-How Poynter & Bucheri Accident Recovery Can Help
+How Poynter & Bucheri Accident Recovery Can Help?

-Our experienced truck accident attorneys are here to help you understand your rights after an accident involved a truck.
+Our experienced truck accident attorneys are here to help you understand your rights after an accident involving a truck.
 We help you get the compensation you need to move forward with your life.
 If you’re suffering physical pain, financial devastation, emotional trauma and other effects from the accident, don’t suffer in silence.

 We’re here to provide a smooth legal process and help you hold the right person and/or company responsible for your injuries.
 We’ll give you a voice in the Indiana legal system and help you get every penny you deserve.

 Hi, I'm Rich Bucheri from Poynter & Bucheri, and today I want to talk about the importance of consulting an attorney right away if you or a loved one has been involved in a truck crash.

 So when we're talking about truck versus car crashes, often these things can be very severe.
 You have a lot of energy.
 A lot of times these accidents occur on the interstates.
 And then obviously with the mass of the truck versus the car, those people that are in the car often suffer very, very serious injuries, catastrophic injuries, in some cases, brain injuries, spinal injuries, and certainly very, very serious orthopedic injuries.
 And so anytime that trucks are involved, it's not uncommon to see that defense attorneys and investigators may actually even come to the scene.
 They get contacted right away because they know what a huge potential liability these trucks crashes can cause, and so they want to already start investigating the crash and making sure that the evidence that is beneficial to them is getting preserved.